MxMstrmn/MxMstrmn/README.md

 I'm an PhD student at the [Theislab](https://www.helmholtz-munich.de/en/icb/research-groups/theis-lab) (Helmholtz Munich) and the [DAML](https://www.cs.cit.tum.de/daml/startseite/) group (TUM), focussing on genertive models and their applications in single-cell biology and drug discovery.

 I firmly believe in the importance of introducing young learners to contemporary computer science topics from an early age.
-At [KI macht Schule](https://ki-macht-schule.de), we teach pupils the core concepts of machine learning and provide teachers with modern teaching software.
+At [KI macht Schule](https://ki-macht-schule.de), we teach pupils the core concepts of ML and provide teachers with modern teaching software.